tock/tock/doc/courses/rustconf/environment.md

    something as a process instead of a capsule and vice versa?

 ## 3. Compile and flash the kernel (10 min)
-To build the kernel, type `make` in the root directory, or in `boards/hail/`.

-`cd tock`
-`make`

-or

-`cd tock/boards/hail`
-`make`

-The root Makefile uses the `TOCK_BOARD` environment variable to determine the board and architecture to build the kernel for.
-All calls are then routed to that board's specific Makefile.
-By default, the root Makefile builds for the Hail platform.
-To build for another board, change the `TOCK_BOARD` environment variable to indicate another board:

-`export TOCK_BOARD=imix`

-To flash the kernel, run `make program` in the `boards/hail/` directory.

-`cd tock/boards/hail`
-`make program`

 # Build the kernel